skibblenybbles/jquery-platinum/README.md

 Rather than using GA's obscure `_gaq.push(['_trackPageview', '/some-url/'])` syntax, you can write the more natural syntax `$pt.analytics.trackPageview('/some-url/')` instead.

-Each function in `$pt.analytics` returns the opaque analytics object, so you can chain GA methods together.
+Each method in `$pt.analytics` returns the opaque analytics object, so you can chain GA methods together.
 Fore example, you can write a chain of commands like:

 ```javascript